 - Watch your shoes.
 Have rugs by any doors that lead outside.
 If you expect muddy shoes to be coming through the door, provide a plastic mat for them to rest on.
 Never leave dirty shoes sitting on a hardwood floor.
 Anything that is damp—towels, laundry, umbrellas, rain boots—should not be left on your hardwood floor.

 4. Clean with care.

-The best way to keep your hardwood floors clean is regular sweeping or vacuuming.
+The best way to keep your hardwood floors clean is by regular sweeping or vacuuming.
 Sweeping up dust and dirt helps protect your floors too.
 Dirt particles can cause scratches if they are big enough and stepped on.